DominikPru/TaskApp/README.md

 2. Install NPM packages

-cd server && npm install
+cd server / client && npm install
-cd ../TaskApp && npm install

 3. Add your database connection string into the "uri" var in server